- National Statistic: Yes

 How we review the data

 Each round of population estimates is reviewed before publication.
-This is carried out by another team within Population Statistics Division, who apply different statistical tests to those already applied to look at the plausibility of changes over time and detect outliers.
+This is carried out by colleagues from other teams within Demography at ONS who apply different statistical tests to those already applied to look at the plausibility of changes over time and detect outliers.
+For the mid-2020 estimates, given the unusual circumstances of the reference period (the first three months of the pandemic), we convened a meeting of experts from within Demography to discuss the estimates.

 The main review mechanism is through peer review via the ONS's Research Review Group.
 This brings together experts from Population Statistics, Migration Statistics and Methodology divisions to provide expert views on issues and decisions.
 Where alternative methods have to be applied, for example, in the use of the three-year average immigration distributions detailed in the 'Quality' section, both the decision to proceed and the final impact are taken to that panel for scrutiny.